 If it runs on electricity, I can help.
 I have had an interesting career, I've worked in art, music, design, theatre, dance (not actually dancing), jewellery...
 I love taking on complex problems that require divergent thinking.

-Lecturer: Visual Studies With 5 years experience teaching at tertiary institutions, I encourage students to apply conceptual design thinking to theoretical subjects, and always conscious of the inter-relationship between theory and practice.
+Senior Lecturer: Visual Studies Having taught at tertiary institutions for many years, I encourage students to apply conceptual and critical design thinking to theoretical subjects, to always be conscious of the inter-relationship between theory and practice, and to make use of this overlap in all they do.

 Lecturer: Graphic Design

-I’ve been a lecturer for 13 years, teaching visual communication, drawing and illustration.
+I’ve been a lecturer for 16 years, teaching visual communication (with an emphasis on graphic design), surface design, drawing and illustration.
 I’ve also worked as an illustrator.
-I’m an artist and have been painting for 25 years.
+I’m an artist and have been painting for over 27 years.
 I’m mad about all things visual and I like to share this enthusiasm with the younger generation.

 Lecturer: Digital Design & Digital Skills